Brett-Tanner/Journal/2023/Dec_23.md

 - Remember debug() is a helper in views, formats and YML and displays in pre tags

-- [x] Fix the logic error in the event partial which directed parents to the attendance sheet
-  - [x] Also switch Invoice#index to haml
-  - [x] Extract child/parent partials from Invoice#index
-- [x] Check Pundit policies inherit from ApplicationPolicy, which is all false by default
-- [x] Check I included Pundit in ApplicationController
-- [x] Check whether I handled redirect to profile by overriding `after_sign_in_path` in Devise
-  - I did for `after_sign_out_path`, not for sign in though
-- [] Figure out why Pundit didn't stop parents following the attendance link anyway
 - [] Overwrite the sign in path properly as well
   - Can use `stored__location_for` to redirect to originally requested page
 - [] Uncomment `config.force_ssl` in production, we're already redirecting to HTTPS and the other stuff is good